SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There is only one way to get to Angel Island from San Francisco.
 You’ll leave from the main SF Ferry Terminal (the historic Ferry Building on the Embarcadero) on a Golden Gate Ferry.
 They have a limited schedule that varies by season, so make sure to check ahead.

 The alternative to leaving from San Francisco is taking the Angel Island Ferry from Tiburon, a small town on the northern side of the Golden Gate Bridge.
-They have reduced service to about three departure times on weekends and holidays.
+NOTE: They have reduced service to about three departure times on weekends and holidays.

 All tickets to Angel Island include the park entrance fee and need to be round-trip, as you cannot purchase return tickets on the island.